 Impact: Bank rejection for L/C transactions.
 Customs queries and potential holds.
 Delivery to the wrong party.

-B/L shows "freight prepaid" when the freight is actually collect, or vice versa.
+The B/L shows "freight prepaid" when the freight is actually collect, or vice versa.

-A bill of lading (B/L) is a legal document issued by a carrier to a shipper that serves as a receipt of goods, a contract of carriage, and (when issued "to order") a document of title.
-It is the most important document in international ocean freight, governing the relationship between the shipper, carrier, and consignee.
+Request a GoFreight Demo →A bill of lading (B/L or BOL) is a legal document issued by a carrier to a shipper that serves as a receipt of goods, a contract of carriage, and, when issued "to order", a document of title.
+It is the most important document in international ocean freight, governing the relationship between the shipper, the carrier, and the consignee.

 A master bill of lading (MBL) is issued by the ocean carrier to the shipper or NVOCC.
 A house bill of lading (HBL) is issued by the freight forwarder or NVOCC to the actual shipper.
-In LCL consolidations, multiple HBLs (one per shipper) are covered by a single MBL between the carrier and the NVOCC.
+In LCL consolidations, multiple HBLs, one per shipper, are covered by a single MBL between the carrier and the NVOCC.

 Losing an original B/L is a serious problem.
-The carrier will not release the cargo without accounting for all originals (to prevent unauthorized claims).
+The carrier will not release the cargo without accounting for all originals, to prevent unauthorized claims.
 The shipper must typically provide a letter of indemnity (LOI) backed by a bank guarantee, which indemnifies the carrier against claims from anyone who might present the lost original.
 This process can take weeks and involves significant cost.